SuphakonD/SuphakonD/README.md

 Embedded Engineer
 ----------------

-I've been Sleeping and do nothing for 5 years
+I've been Sleeping and do nothing for 5 years.

 * 🌍  I'm based in Ransgit
 * ✉️  You can contact me at [stgtar@protonmail.com](mailto:stgtar@protonmail.com)